juhamyllari/pentomino-tiler/Documentation/Weekly_Report_6.md

 I implemented a Manhattan heuristic for the search and created methods for testing and comparing the performance of each heuristic.
 I then simplified the sorting procedure for improved code legibility.

-The Euclidian heuristic performs better across the board (pun intended), but the Manhattan heuristic is not untenable either.
+The Euclidean heuristic performs better across the board (pun intended), but the Manhattan heuristic is not untenable either.
 The Testing Document contains a summary of the results.

 ## Next Steps